 It’s turned on by default, and keeps track of the documents you edit, images you open in apps such as Photoshop, and web pages you look at.

 Unfortunately, the whole thing is very Microsoft-centric.
 So you’ll mainly see documents from Office apps, and websites will appear (as will PDFs) if you viewed them in Microsoft Edge.
-If you use Chrome or another browser, they won’t.
+However, that is starting to change, and Timeline now supports Chrome tabs.

 And unless you’re signed in with a Microsoft account, you’ll only see a few days’ history.
 Signing in lets you scroll back up to 30 days.